 - 15.1.
+The Wilmot Creek Neighbourhood Secondary Plan has been prepared to align with the Official Plan.
+The policies of this Secondary Plan, along with Schedule A and the Sustainability Guidelines shall be read and interpreted in conjunction with the policies of the Official Plan. - 15.2.
 It is intended that this Secondary Plan Area be developed in accordance with the policies of this Secondary Plan in conjunction with the applicable policies of the Official Plan.
-Notwithstanding that intention, where there is a conflict between the principles, objectives, and/or policies of this Secondary Plan and the Official Plan, the principles, objectives, and/or policies of this Secondary Plan shall prevail. - 15.2.
+Notwithstanding that intention, where there is a conflict between the

+- principles, objectives, and/or policies of this Secondary Plan and the Official Plan, the principles, objectives, and/or policies of this Secondary Plan shall prevail. - 15.3.
 Inherent to this Secondary Plan is the principle of flexibility.
 Policies shall be subject to interpretation without Amendment to this Secondary Plan, provided that the general intent and structure of the Secondary Plan are maintained to the satisfaction of the Municipality.
-As such, it is the intent of the Municipality to permit some flexibility in the interpretation of the policies, regulations, and numerical requirements of this Secondary Plan except where this Secondary Plan is explicitly intended to be prescriptive. - 15.3.
-The boundaries between land use designations are to be considered approximate except where they coincide with existing roads, rail lines, utilities, or other clearly defined physical features.
-Where the general intent of this

-Secondary Plan is maintained, to the satisfaction of the Municipality, minor boundary adjustments will not require an Amendment to this Secondary Plan.
+As such, it is the intent of the Municipality to permit some flexibility in the interpretation of the policies, regulations, and numerical requirements of this Secondary Plan except where this Secondary Plan is explicitly intended to be prescriptive. - 15.4.
+The boundaries between land use designations as shown on Schedule A are to be considered approximate except where they coincide with existing roads, rail lines, utilities, or other clearly defined physical features.
+Where the general intent of this Secondary Plan is maintained, to the satisfaction of the Municipality, minor boundary adjustments will not require an Amendment to this Secondary Plan. - 15.5.

-15.4.
 Development within the Secondary Plan Area will be guided by a detailed series of policies, regulations, and guidelines that will create a livable and diverse community that is sympathetic to the environmental context.
-The Sustainable Development Guidelines (Appendix A) provide the foundation for the development of the Wilmot Creek Neighbourhood Secondary Plan Area and the basis for the policy framework of this Secondary Plan.
+The Sustainability Guidelines (Appendix A) provide the foundation for the development of the Wilmot Creek Neighbourhood Secondary Plan Area and support the policy framework of this Secondary Plan. - 15.6.
+The closure of the Highway 401 and Bennett Road interchange must be considered.
+Options are being explored through the Lambs Road Interchange Feasibility Study for the Bennett Road interchange, including a new interchange at Lambs Road.
+If the interchange is closed, there is the potential that lands currently east of Bennett Road used for the eastbound on/off ramps could become surplus to the highway.
+If the interchange is removed, the Neighbourhood Centre designation may be expanded to the north without amendment to this Secondary Plan.